mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

    by default.
 You can leave this unchanged.

-7. Toolpad Studio apps run on PORT 3000, navigate to the Variables tab add a PORT variable and set its value to 3000.
+7. Toolpad Studio apps run on port 3000, so navigate to the **Variables** tab to add a `PORT` variable and set its value to 3000.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/add-port-as-a-variable.png", "alt": "Adding port as a variable", "caption": "Adding PORT as a variable", "indent": 1 }}